jakubartur/nexa/doc/opgroup-tokens.md

 ### RPC: "token melt"

-Converts (redeems) tokens back into BCH.
+Converts (redeems) tokens back into NEX.
 You must be the owner of this group (have the ability to sign the controllingAddress) to successfully execute this function.
 Some wallets may require that tokens first be sent to the controllingAddress before melting.
 This allows you to control which tokens are melted.

 **Syntax:**